 Tarzian owns and operates two television stations and four radio stations: WRCB-TV Channel 3 in Chattanooga, Tennessee, an NBC affiliate; KTVN-TV Channel 2 in Reno, Nevada, a CBS affiliate; WGCL-AM and WTTS-FM in Bloomington, Indiana; and WAJI-FM and WLDE-FM in Fort Wayne, Indiana.
-The Chattanooga and Reno markets rank as the 84th and the 111th largest television markets in the United States, respectively, as ranked by Nielsen Media Research.
+The Chattanooga and Reno markets are the 86th and the 109th largest television markets in the United States, respectively, as ranked by Nielsen Media Research.